nwutils/nw-splasher-auto-update/README.md

      * @return {string}               The new version number (continue to download zip), or false (open current version) */
     confirmNewVersion: function (response, latestLocal) {
-      response = JSON.parse(response);
+      //This is just an example, you can put any logic you want here response = JSON.parse(response);
       const latestRemote = response.latest.version;
       const updateAvailable = require('semver').gt(latestRemote, latestLocal);